esl/MongooseIM/doc/modules/mod_offline.md

 It is not well suited for applications supporting multiple user devices, because anything saved in the DB can be retrieved only once, so the message history is not synchronised between devices.
 Although `mod_offline` may be sufficient in some cases, it is preferable to use [mod_mam](mod_mam.md).

+If this module is disabled, an error 503 with text "Bounce offline message" would be sent back to the sender, each time a message is sent to an offline user.
+Check [mod_offline_stub](mod_offline_stub.md) to disable this error message.

 ## Options

 ### `modules.mod_offline.access_max_user_messages`